wp-plugins/meeting-scheduler-by-vcita/readme.txt

  * Branding options to the Scheduling process
  * Reschedule options

+== Changelog ==
+ = vCita Meeting Scheduler Version 3.0 =
+	 * A new plugin management screen
+	 * All widgets editing can now be done directly from Wordpress
+	 * Fix to Contact Sidebar disconnecion issue
+	 * New color themes options

  = vCita Meeting Scheduler Version 2.1.0 (7 Aug 2012) =
   * Embed code is now dynamically created